in QR Codes and Augmented Reality

 Moving Beyond Static QR Codes

-The related article on QR code generation is interesting technically, but for all practical purposes, why should you care?
+For all practical purposes, why should you care about QR codes?
 The answer is twofold: First, performance tracking and second, personalization.

 In a world of variable data, there are two fundamental strategies, versioning and personalization.
 Versioning, for example, might be based on language, gender, list filters or other profiles, sources, segments, etc. Personalization of course refers to individualization based on specific user data (name, address, history, etc.).

 QR Code Tracking: Media Performance via URL Versioning

 One example of how you might use Google's QR Code API is to create QR Codes tied to the medium on which it appears.
 For example, let's say you are launching a new nightclub and the launch campaign creative includes a QR code.
 The media buy consists of display ads in 100 bus kiosks, an ad running in a total of 100 editions of 10 local newspapers, and a guerilla campaign of stickers placed conspicuously at 100 sites around the city.

 Why not have us create 300 versions of your QR code, each with the same landing page yet each identifying the specific medium, location and/or edition via a modified query string.

 Now, we can create a simple database to track the effectiveness of not only each medium, but of even more granular information such as the most effective day of the week or location of the bus kiosk or area where the stickers were placed.

 This data is invaluable to help you refine your marketing plan over time to invest in the media that delivers the best return on your marketing investment.